 Boxcryptor ticks all of the, well, boxes it should with reasonable pricing, excellent security and wonderful platform support.
 You can read our full Boxcryptor review to learn more or take the free plan out for a spin to see how you like it.

 Cryptomator is one of many TrueCrypt forks that ranks among our best TrueCrypt alternatives.
 Although lacking in features when compared to Boxcryptor, Cryptomator makes up for it with excellent usability and solid security.
 If you’re looking for a free encryption tool, Cryptomator is for you.

-Unlike Boxcryptor, Cryptomator is completely free.
+Unlike Boxcryptor, Cryptomator is completely free (though you can read our Cryptomator vs Boxcryptor piece for a complete comparison).
 You can donate to use the software, should you choose, but it’s not required.
 Considering how easy Crytomator is to use, the fact that it’s free is shocking.
 That said, the lack of a price tag comes with a few caveats, namely when it comes to features.

 Cryptomator isn’t the best encryption software because of its lack of integration with third-party services.
 You can save your files with any cloud service, but instead of generating a single encrypted vault, Cryptomator creates a folder hierarchy.
 That can make dragging files to the proper folder a little clunky.

 Even so, Cryptomator is free, despite the fact that it feels like a paid piece of software.
 You’re missing full-disk encryption, but as far as free file encryption goes, Cryptomator is tough to beat.
 You can read our full Cryptomator review to learn more, or download and give it a shot yourself.